 Nagano became a popular travel destination after it hosted the 1998 Winter Olypics.
 A particularly popular tourist spot is the Jigokudani Monkey Park, where visitors can see monkeys taking dips in the hot springs.

 Another famous sightseeing destination is Matsumoto Castle, or the Crow Castle, so nicknamed for the black color of its walls and roof.
-Ueda Castle, a notable landmark, received more attention as the setting for the NHK historical drama "Sanadamaru" in 2016.
+Ueda Castle, a notable landmark, received national attention as the setting for the NHK historical drama "Sanadamaru" in 2016.

-Another spot we recommend for tourists is the holiday getaway, Karuizawa.
+Another spot we recommend for travel is the holiday getaway, Karuizawa.
 Karuizawa is dotted with resorts, hotels, tea rooms, museums and other places that give off a wafting scent of Japanese culture.